BeastCast/-Forza-Horizon-5-DLC-Crack-For-Steam/README.md

 # -Forza-Horizon-5-DLC-Crack-For-Steam
+2.0 Release will be up soom, I'm trying to troublshoot some errors really quick....

 This is specifically meant for the Steam version of Forza Horizon 5, or a cracked Steam version of Forza Horizon 5.

 If you don't know how to download the file; then go to releases https://github.com/BeastCast/-Forza-Horizon-5-DLC-Crack-For-Steam/releases